-While previous studies have shown that how high a child can count is related to their ability to identify successor relations of specific numbers (Cheung et al., 2017; see also Davidson et al., 2012), they have not tested whether counting is related to the belief that numbers are endless, independently of the belief that every number has a successor.
+While previous studies have shown that how high a child can count is related to their ability to identify successor relations of specific numbers (Cheung et al., 2017; see also Davidson et al., 2012), they have not tested whether knowledge of productive counting rules is related to the belief that numbers are endless, independently of the belief that every number has a successor.
 This is important, because learning rules that govern the structure of number words may allow children to make a broad inference about numbers – e.g., by learning that number words can be decomposed into decades and ones, children may realize that such rules can generate an infinite set of number words, which may in turn form the basis for the belief that numbers are infinite.
 Notably, although this relation between counting and infinity might hinge on first acquiring knowledge of successor relations, this needn’t necessarily be the case.
-For example, children might learn that it’s possible to generate indefinitely many numbers based purely on the syntax of the count list, and thereby infer that numbers must be infinite, even without yet understanding how this recursive rule relates to cardinality.
+For example, children might learn that it’s possible to generate indefinitely many numbers based purely on the syntax of the count list, and thereby infer that numbers must be infinite, even without yet understanding how this recursive rule relates to the possibility of adding 1.
 Given this possibility, it’s important to test how children’s knowledge of the structure of counting relates both to learning that it’s always possible to add 1 to a number, and separately to learning that numbers are infinite.